Eligibility & Enrollment

 Appointments and Walk-ins

-Patients must make appointments unless it’s for our confidential STD Testing on Tuesday from 1-2pm.
+Patients must make appointments unless it’s for our confidential STD Testing on Tuesdays from 1-2pm.
 We do not accept walk-ins because our volunteers are here during different days and times of the month.
 If you would like to become a new patient please walk in to fill out an application.

 No Show Policy